MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/assign-roles-to-user-accounts-with-office-365-powershell.md

 # Assign roles to user accounts with Office 365 PowerShell

 You can quickly and easily assign roles to user accounts using Office 365 PowerShell.
-To assign roles to user accounts with the Microsoft 365 admin center, see [these instructions](../admin/add-users/assign-admin-roles.md).

 >[!Note]
->To assign roles to user accounts with the Microsoft 365 admin center, see [these instructions](../admin/add-users/assign-admin-roles.md).
->

->[!Tip]
 >To assign roles to user accounts with the Microsoft 365 admin center, see [these instructions](../admin/add-users/assign-admin-roles.md).
 >

 ## Use the Azure Active Directory PowerShell for Graph module